Stroud Road smart meter trial

 If the Stroud Road trial is successful, we’ll look to roll the technology out to more communities across the region.

 What are smart meters?

 Digital water meters, or 'smart meters' as they're more commonly known, are water meters that log water usage and securely transmit this data in hourly intervals.
 A smart meter can come in two forms - a data logger and transmitter that can be retrofitted to an existing mechanical meter, or an ultrasonic meter that includes the data logger and transmitter.

-For the purpose of the Stroud Road trial, we will be using a mix of both meters.
+We’ll be using a mix of both meters for the Stroud Road trial.
 The smart meters will communicate using Narrowband Internet of Things (NB-IoT), which is a Low Power Wide Area Network (LPWAN) that operates using the existing mobile phone data network.

 What are the benefits of smart meters?

 Smart meters provide instantaneous water consumption data and can help customers better understand their own water use.
 They have also been shown to be an effective tool for detecting leaks.
 It is estimated that smart meters can reduce water use in the home by up to five per cent.